tqace/EXPHY/README.md

 # EXPHY

 ## Introduction
 This is the official PyTorch implementation for the paper: **EXPHY: Learning Explainable Intuitive Physics in Neural Networks**.
-The code contains:
+This repository contains:
 - pre-trained model
 - Visual demos of **counterfactual imagination**:
   1. Collision: _1.
 What if the cylinder is heavier?_; _2.
 What if the sphere is heavier?_